BosqueLanguage/bosquelanguage.github.io/_posts/2025-09-25-trustworthy-agents.md

 ## CheckFlow Logic for Multi-Step Plan Safety

-This design allows us to express safety of single actions (calls) bu agentic tasks are often dynamic multi-step processes that involve sequences of actions and events.
+This design allows us to express safety of single actions (calls) but agentic tasks are usually multi-step processes that involve sequences of actions and events.
 The APIs that are used often have constraints on the order of their use or other temporal properties that must be satisfied.
 For example, a payment API may require that a user confirmation has been made before a payment is sent, or before sending a purchase confirmation, that the reservation has been successfully made in the system.
 If we look at the example payment API we can extend it with a user confirmation requirement.

 ```
 api transfer(amt: USD, from: Account, payee: Account): Confirmation